emilypx/appfair.github.io/index.md

 # Principles of the App Fair

-The App Fair is founded on a principle of mutual respect between the creators and users of the app, as well as the app distribution itself.
+The App Fair is founded on a principle of mutual respect between the software users and the developers of the software.

 ## Ideal: Free

-App Fair apps are always free; there is never any charge to download and install apps from the catalog, nor is there any possibility for in-app purchases or subscriptions.
+App Fair apps are always free; there is never any charge to download and install apps from the catalog, nor is there any mechanism for in-app purchases or subscriptions.
-Any apps you install from the App Fair will be free and fair, forever.
+All apps on the App Fair are licensed under the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.html), thereby guaranteeing that they will be free and fair, forever.

-Some App developers may enable patronage services, which provides the ability for users to electively sponsor developers whose apps they enjoy using, as well as to fund the ongoing development of the app and encourage new features.

 ## Ideal: Fair

 The App Fair is designed to encourage fairness and respect between software creators (the app developers), software consumers (the users of the app), and the "fair-ground" distribution platform (the App Fair).

+Software creators benefit from the creative freedom afforded by a platform with no mercurial gate-keeping, annual corporate developer fees, or capricious terms and conditions.
+They also benefit from the global reach of a centralized and self-maintaining catalog.
+In exchange, they commit to publishing all their source code for other developers to scrutinize, improve, and share.

+Software consumers benefit from a massive catalog of truly free software.
+The [Source Accountability](#source-accountability) feature of the App Fair ensures that a user of the software knows the identity or the creator and has mechanisms to contact the creator for support.

 ### Creator-Platform-Consumer Trust Relationship